 There are a number of natural springs and artesian wells scattered throughout Waushara County.
 A natural spring can occur when an impermeable layer (usually consisting of clay) forces the water table to the surface or when water-bearing crevasses in fractured rock intersect the surface.
-An artesian well is created when a well is drilled into a confined aquifer which is recharged from a source located at a higher elevation.
-The majority of springs within Waushara County are gravity depression springs, generally located in the eastern portions of the County.
+An artesian well is created when a well is drilled into a confined aquifer which is recharged from a source located at a higher elevation17.
+The majority of springs within Waushara County are gravity depression springs, generally located in the eastern portions of the County (see Table 5-10).